nonexistent9/nonexistent9.github.io/_posts/2024-08-21-The first generation to grow up on social media.md

 layout: post
 title: "The first generation to grow up on social media: A rant"
 ---
 Update (11-1-2025): Meta is apparently now going to allow <a href="https://glaad.org/releases/meta-removes-anti-lgbtq-hate-speech-policies-ends-fact-checking/" target="_blank"> free speech </a> on their platform and is doing away with their content moderation team.
-This essentially translates to "we no longer take responsibility for what users post on our platform and will allow hateful/racist/transphobic content.
+This essentially translates to "we no longer take responsibility for what users post on our platform and will allow hateful/racist/transphobic content."
 We all saw how that worked out for X, can't scroll two seconds on there anymore without coming across neo-nazi content.

 I’m probably part of the first generation that grew up on the internet.
 I created my first social media account - Facebook when I was in middle school.
 I had heard about Orkut before that but never bothered to create an account because my understanding was that it was meant for  ‘older people’, Facebook was the hip thing.